-There are 8 AA type battery slots on the back, which should be able to provide decent backup.
+There are 8 AA-type battery slots on the back, which should be able to provide decent backup.
 Nevertheless, you can check the battery status by sending an SMS through your phone.
 This is another unique feature seldom found in other devices.

 13. Seree Trail Camera

-This product from Seree is the best rated trail camera that you can find online.
+This product from Seree is the best-rated trail camera that you can find online.
 That is for good reason as it has great specifications and also one of the cheapest cameras you can find.
 Let’s look at it in more detail to see why it is so highly rated.

 There is also a good enough screen on this small frame.
 Its size is 2.4 inches and can be used to view footage and navigate the different options on the menu.
 However, you have to keep in mind that you can only view black and white images when taken at night.

 With 27 infra-red, you don’t have to worry about tracking animals at night.
-There are also no glow LEDs which assist in night photography.
+There are also no glow LEDs that assist in night photography.
 The LEDs emit too slight a light to scare away animals.
 However, there isn’t any information about a flash being present.

 What sets the Seree Trail Camera apart from the rest of the competition is its water and dust resistance.
 Although other camera makers claim to make very durable cameras, none of them prove it with an IP certification like Seree.
 Their camera is rated IP66, which means it can handle both water and dust with ease.

 The trigger speed is also extraordinary at 0.2 seconds.
 This will help capture animals that come within the range of the camera sensor.
-The spread of the IR blaster is 90 degrees from the centre, and the range extends to about 65 feet.
+The spread of the IR blaster is 90 degrees from the center, and the range extends to about 65 feet.
 Moreover, the user interface is also said to be simple to operate.

 14. Moultrie Mobile XA7000i

 Another popular brand when it comes to trail cameras is Moultrie.
-Their Mobile XA7000i is a fairly low priced product that has a good set of features to compete with others in the same segment.
+Their Mobile XA7000i is a fairly low-priced product that has a good set of features to compete with others in the same segment.
 Let’s have a look at those great features.

 The trigger speed is also class-leading at 0.3 seconds.
-This, combined with great imagining quality from the 20 MP sensor, is sure to get you useable images of game.
-Moreover, it is well camouflaged in accordance to the American wilderness to save it from animals detecting it.
+This, combined with great imagining quality from the 20 MP sensor, is sure to get you useable images of the game.
+Moreover, it is well camouflaged in accordance with the American wilderness to save it from animals detecting it.
 However, it doesn’t offer protection against the human scent.

 The detection range during the day as well as night is around 80 meters.
-Although it might not be the best as some offer 100 meter range, it should be sufficient, looking at the price tag.
+Although it might not be the best as some offer a 100-meter range, it should be sufficient, looking at the price tag.
 Moreover, you do get 32 infra-red blasters to capture images during the night.
 With the dark, Moultrie’s illumi-night technology comes into play, which they claim is the best software to bring out night images in the industry.

 Coming to the burst mode, it can take up to 3 photos per trigger when set up like that.
-However, this may affect the total space available as the memory will be filled with similar type of images.
-It also comes with the AI technology to detect and capture images of the animals you are interested in.
+However, this may affect the total space available as the memory will be filled with similar types of images.
+It also comes with AI technology to detect and capture images of the animals you are interested in.
 All in all, this camera has a good balance of specifications to be called the best wireless trail camera.

 15. BolyGuard WiFi Wireless Camera

 The last product on our list is probably a bit different than all the others.
-That is because it is WiFi Wireless type rather than the cellular type that most of the others are.
+That is because it is a WiFi Wireless type rather than the cellular type that most of the others are.
 This means you would not need a sim card with the camera to transmit the images.

 Another very unique thing is that BolyGuard has given two separate sensors for the camera.
-One is 5 MP CMOS sensor found in digital cameras, and the other is a normal 12 MP sensor.
+One is a 5 MP CMOS sensor found in digital cameras, and the other is a normal 12 MP sensor.
 When combined, this will probably offer the best image quality possible in a trail camera.